Home > Recipes > Bars and Brownies > Monster Brookies

 Description

-These spooky monster brookies are a delicious combination of soft monster cookie dough and fudgy brownies.
-Stuffed with peanut butter candies, dark chocolate chips, and topped with little candy eyes!
+These monster brookies are a delicious combination of soft monster cookie dough and fudgy brownies with a layer of Halloween Oreos in the middle!
+Loaded with peanut butter candies and chocolate chips, it’s the perfect Halloween dessert.

 Ingredients